rolandmueller/bigdata/cloud_deployment.md

     Add a wildcard DNS entry for your VPS at your Domain Name register (e.g. namecheap.com).

-    Go to the domain name panel of your Domain Name register and add a A Record:
+    Go to the domain name panel of your Domain Name register and add an *A Record*:
     * Host should be a wild card for a subdomain, e.g. `*.dev`
     * Value (Points to) should be the IP Address of your VPS

-    Go to https://mxtoolbox.com/DNSLookup.aspx and check if you enter randomthing123.dev.mydomain.com (change mydomain.com to your domain) resolves to your IP address.
+    Go to https://mxtoolbox.com/DNSLookup.aspx and check if you enter your URL, i.e. randomthing123.dev.mydomain.com (change mydomain.com to your domain), it resolves to your IP address.
+DNS propagation might take some time, so the domain might not be available immidiately.

 4. Install CapRover on the server

     Log into your VPS with ssh.
-In the terminal, enter (change 123.123.123.123 with the IP-Address of your VPS):
+In the terminal, enter (change 123.123.123.123 to the IP-Address of your VPS):

     ```bash
     ssh root@123.123.123.123